3 Ways to Superpower Your API Debugging

 - Explain recommended strategies for debugging

-If you want to learn more, check out the recording of our “Advanced API Debugging” Space Camp session, and follow along with examples of common API issues.
+If you want to learn more, check out the recording of our “Advanced API Debugging” Intergalactic session, and follow along with examples of common API issues.

-If you want to stay in the loop with Postman Space Camp, register for upcoming sessions or sign up to get notified about upcoming sessions.
+If you want to stay in the loop with Postman Intergalactic, register for upcoming sessions or sign up to get notified about upcoming sessions.
 Let us know in the comments below if you have a favorite method for debugging APIs.